lingfeiwang/normalisr/README.md

 * Does Normalisr run on Windows?

 I have not tested Normalisr on Windows.
-However, it is purely python and should be able to function properly.
+However, it is purely in python and should be able to function properly.

 ## Citation
 Please cite our preprint if you use Normalisr:
 * TBA

-## Known issues:
-Python library multiprocessing can't deal with very large data transfer for parallel computing, causing error "struct.error: 'i' format requires -2147483648 <= number <= 2147483647" in python 3.6 or lower.